Hanschang/iiTrack/README.md

 Use the trackbar on the top to adjust the threshold percentage.
 The program calculates the minimum threshold value by first finding the average intensity around each eye region, then multiply the average by the threshold percentage set by the user.
 In a darker setting, lower threshold percentage should be used, and vice versa.

-__normal mode: __ Continuously capture and process frames.
+Normal mode: Continuously capture and process frames.
 You  can pause anytime by pressing the key 'c', and any key to unpause.

-__debugging mode: __ Only captures single frame at a time.
+debugging mode: Only captures single frame at a time.
 You  can move onto the next frame by pressing any key other than 'c'.
 Pressing 'c' will save all debugging images into the '/debug' directory (Can be changed in constants.h).
 It can also recalculate the eye centers if the user wants to test different threshold values on the same frame.

 ## Testing.cpp